Underfloor Heating Installation Guide

 Dry Underfloor Heating

-Electricity is used to heat your floors with heating cables fitted underneath.
-There are three choices of 'dry' systems:
+With dry underfloor heating, electricity is used to heat your floors with heating cables or mats fitted underneath the floor's surface.

-• Loose wire – which is best suited for stone or tile floors, and a great choice for awkward-shaped rooms
+• Loose wire – Best suited for stone or tile floors, and a great choice for awkward-shaped rooms

-• Matting – works well with stone or tiled floors and rooms that are large and more regularly shaped.
+• Matting – Works well with stone or tiled floors and rooms that are large and regularly-shaped.

-• Foil mat – is designed specifically to work with laminate flooring.
+• Foil mat – Designed specifically to work with laminate flooring.

-Dry or electric underfloor heating can be cheaper and easier to install in existing buildings than wet underfloor heating.
-However, the running costs of an electric system can be three times higher than the wet option.
+The main takeaway: Dry (electric) underfloor heating is cheaper and easier to install in existing homes, but the running costs can be three times higher than wet underfloor heating.

 What Are the Pros and Cons of Installing Underfloor Heating?